 Kids aren’t always enthusiastic about getting (and wearing) glasses.
 But they NEED them!
 So, how can you encourage kids to wear their glasses?
-Look to BOOKS about kids with glasses to make glasses cool.
+Maybe these picture books about kids with glasses will make convince your kids.

-I once taught a boy in fifth grade who I worried about so much that I referred him to special ed testing.
+I once taught a boy in fifth grade who worried me so much that I referred him to special ed testing.
 There, his dad asked if the boy should be wearing his glasses.
-YES!
-Thankfully, the glasses made all the difference in the world.
-He wasn’t lost anymore; he was learning!!!
+Thankfully, the glasses made all the difference in the world and he finally became a successful learner.

 Here are picture books that celebrate wearing glasses!
-Maybe they’ll motivate your children, even those who don’t have glasses, to want their own glasses.
+Maybe they’ll motivate your children, even those who don’t need them, to want their own.

 11 Picture Books About Kids with Glasses